RaoNagaraj/es6/README.md

 ## Parameters

-In ES6 we have a standardized and more laconic way to handle parameters ( /i.e: defaults, parameters and arguments ) which reduces boilerplate code.
+In ES6 we have a standardized and more laconic way to handle parameters ( /i.e: defaults, parameters and arguments ) which greatly reduces boilerplate code.

 In `ES5` you could do something like this to handle `default parameters`: